-If you pay for Google products or services via invoices received from us, you need to make payments against those invoices regularly.
-Your products and services might be suspended if you don’t.
-If this happens, you can pay overdue invoices or request to increase your credit limit.
+If you use monthly invoicing to pay for Google products and services, you need to pay those invoices regularly to keep your services running.
+If your services are suspended, you can pay past-due invoices or request to increase your credit limit.

 Important: